-Yeah I got away with murder, but it was my elder brother and sisters keeping me in check most of the time.
-So yeah, it was it was a fun time, but there was always someone watching over my shoulder, making sure we had the right journey.
+Yeah, I got away with murder, it was my elder brother and sisters keeping me in check most of the time.
+So yeah, it was a fun time, but there was always someone watching over my shoulder, making sure we were on the right journey.
 And I guess a lot of times it’s the options and the opportunities you make out of life.
 That could have been a very different place, my environment now coming from an area like that with a lot of my close friends.
 Unfortunately, some are dead, some are not on a good road.
 But if you make the right decisions, everybody has that choice to end up where they want to go if you have the passion and desire.

 James Moore 3:59

-Yeah, and looking at your story we see I think sport probably played a big part in that.
-I guess that’s for a lot of people who’ve been successful, I guess, early age, sport, the discipline that comes with sport, might have impacted you.
-You’re kind of trajectory as you came up do you think?
+Yeah, and looking at your story, I think sport probably played a big part in that.
+I guess that’s for many people who’ve been successful, early age, sport and the discipline that comes with it might have impacted you.
+Your kind of trajectory as you came up, do you think?

 Dean Horridge 4:12

 Oh, very much so.
 I was always very competitive.
-As the last of six I hated losing, and still do today.
+As the last of six, I hated losing and still do today.
 I’ve three young children who have never beaten me at anything, and long may that continue.
 But it’s that very competitive nature of mine.
-I played tennis with my older brothers from the age of 10, and very quickly picked up the game and started to beat them, and got beat up for it.
-But I love beating my brothers, and I very luckily got spotted by a gentleman walking past a tennis court actually, on Hackney road that we cut a hole in the fence and was able to use free of charge.
-And he said who do you play for and what club, and I says well I don’t, I’ve never been to a club.
-He said well you have talent, come to my club up the road called Haggerston.
-I never went because I thought you had to pay, and we didn’t really have any money.
-And he came back two weeks later and said to me where were you, why haven’t you turned up?
-And I said well actually, I don’t have any money.
-And he’s like, I didn’t ask you to pay.
-So long story short, he took me under his wing and coached me, and I went on a great tennis junior programme with him and won every tournament for two years, including what they had as a sort of a UK London Boys Federation tennis cup at Queen’s.
+I played tennis with my older brothers from the age of ten and quickly picked up the game and started to beat them, which I would get beat up for.
+But I love beating my brothers, and I very luckily got spotted by a gentleman walking past a tennis court, on Hackney road actually, that we cut a hole in the fence and was able to use free of charge.
+And he said who do you play for and what club, and I say well I don’t, I’ve never been to a club.
+He said you have talent, come to my club up the road called Haggerston.
+I never went because I thought you had to pay, and we didn’t have any money.
+He came back two weeks later and said to me where were you, why haven’t you turned up?
+I said actually, I don’t have any money, and then he said well I didn’t ask you to pay.
+So long story short, he took me under his wing and coached me, and I went on a great tennis junior programme with him and won every tournament for two years, including what they had as a UK London Boys Federation tennis cup at Queen’s.
 So I had a great career playing tennis, and I still play to date.
-But I unfortunately went for a run and completely busted my ligaments, so it put me out of tennis for two years.
+But unfortunately, I went for a run and completely busted my ligaments, so it put me out of tennis for two years.
 And at that stage, all these people who I was beating were beating me very easily.
 So it was that time I thought I need to do something different.

 Dean Horridge 5:44